JackalLabs/canine-docs/docs/contributors/labs.md

 ### What is the scope of Jackal Labs?
 - Contribute to the early development of the Jackal Protocol.

-- Perfom continuous research and development for the Protocol.
+- Perform continuous research and development for the Protocol.

 - Propose changes to the protocol through governance.